 Basically, the rest uses magnets to guide the arrow.
 This works really well as long as you can get it precisely adjusted, which is made easier on this model thanks to the micro adjustable needle.

-The plunger then adds to your accuracy by maintaining the arrow's trajectory and avoiding the archer's paradox where the arrow flies at an angle, something more common with recurve bows.
+The plunger allows you to tune your bow so that you get the correct arrow flight and avoid fishtailing.
 This can be fixed easily but securely to the riser of most recurve bows for stable, consistent shooting.

 Finally, we love this rest's construction, which makes it stand out compared to other plungers and magnetic rests.
 Specifically, it's made of an aluminum alloy that decreases weight, helping hold the bow steadier, another thing important for recurves.